5c077m4n/http-responder/readme.md

 2. `statusDesc` the default description for the given status code.

-3. `payload` holds only a pretty version of the error (ie, no stack), so no sensitive information will be leaked, including:
+3. `payload` holds only a pretty version of the error (i.e., no stack), so no sensitive information will be leaked, including:

 	* `statusCode` - the original status code.